 Even before then my otherwise happy childhood was marked by bouts of illness.
 Hospitalized with pneumonia at 8 months old.
 Chronic bronchitis, reoccurring strep throat.
 I remember the inhalers and antibiotics.
-I remember the fevers that would burn me up in cold sweats.
-I was sick a lot.
-I remember taking Dimetap and it tasted like grape Jolly Ranchers.
+The fevers that would burn me up in cold sweats.
+I was sick a lot … I remember taking Dimetap and it tasted like grape Jolly Ranchers.
 The mineral oil spoonfuls and rectal suppositories for severe constipation.

 Fast forward to being a teenager with full-blown self-esteem issues, body dysmorphia and a sadness I could not explain.
 Desperate for people to like me, I would take the shirt off my back for anyone.
 Although most would remember me as upbeat, high energy and happy, I always felt a disconnect, I felt like an outsider, unwanted and unsure.
 I know now this was all in my head.
 I was living my whole life with this filter on and it was the source of so much strife.

 My go-to source of self-harm or self-medication was food.
-I would sneak leftovers and snacks.
-I would open the fridge and gobble up food before anyone could catch me.
-I would eat my plate and then my sister’s leftovers.
-I was put on every diet ever.
-I cried and my mom wanted to help me so she did it the only way she knew how.
+I would sneak leftovers and snacks, open the fridge and gobble up food before anyone could catch me.
+I would eat my plate and then my sister’s leftovers, I was put on every diet ever.
+My mom wanted to help me, so she did it the only way she knew how.
 As an avid dieter- yo-yo-er herself we would do these diets together.

 I will say my mom’s culinary skills and her love of real food were a bonus, at least our diets didn’t consist of shakes or frozen meals.
 Although, there was that one week on the South Beach Diet where all we ate was chicken and lettuce.